 (2)(a) Except for a requirement listed in paragraph (b) of this subsection:

-1. A work-eligible individual who has failed to comply with a Kentucky Works requirement without good cause, pursuant to Section 6 of this administrative regulation, shall be penalized by reducing the amount of the assistance otherwise payable to the benefit group on a pro rata basis; or
+1. A work-eligible individual who has failed to comply with a KWP requirement without good cause, pursuant to Section 6 of this administrative regulation, shall be penalized by reducing the amount of the assistance otherwise payable to the benefit group on a pro rata basis; or

-2. Assistance otherwise payable to a benefit group consisting of a two (2) parent household shall be discontinued if neither the work-eligible individual who is a qualifying parent nor the other parent complies with a Kentucky Works requirement without good cause, pursuant to Section 6 of this administrative regulation.
+2. Assistance otherwise payable to a benefit group consisting of a two (2) parent household shall be discontinued if neither the work-eligible individual who is a qualifying parent nor the other parent complies with a KWP requirement without good cause, pursuant to Section 6 of this administrative regulation.

 (b) Assistance to the benefit group shall be denied if the work-eligible individual, fails, without good cause pursuant to Section 6 of this administrative regulation, to: